harness/developer-hub/docs/security-testing-orchestration/use-sto/email-notifications.md

      1. Overview page —  Enter a notifcation name such as **Pipeline failed -- NEW_CRITICAL or NEW_HIGH issues detected**.

-     2. Pipeline Events page  —  Select **Stage Failed**, for the event that triggers the notification, and the stage that has the Policy step you just created.
+     2. Pipeline Events page  —  Select **Stage Failed**, for the event that triggers the notification.
+Then select the stage that has the Policy step you just created.

      3. Notification Method page  — Specify **Email** for the method and specify the recipient emails.